By Shameem Akthar

 It was through yoga that I was first introduced to the thrilling idea of the bone containing the qualities of the Trinity in Indian mythology: Shiva the destroyer, Vishnu the preserver and Brahma the creator.
 The bone creates red blood cells (80 million red blood cells are said to die every second!), immune cells and also releases agents to destroy harmful elements in our body.
 It is a veritable factory.
 But when the bone is not used much, it becomes hollow, and eventually enters a slow-death phase.
 Yoga reverses this death.

-Prishtasana (Lizard pose): Kneel down, place elbows on the ground; cup either with opposite hands as shown.
+Prishtasana (Lizard Pose): Kneel down, place elbows on the ground; cup either with opposite hands as shown.
 Place back of the feet onto the floor or place the toes onto the floor.
 Inhale.
 Exhaling, tilt torso ahead, leaning face over the folded arms.
 Continue normal breathing.
 Hold the pose for ten seconds.
 Repeat thrice.
-After a few days/weeks of practice you may increase duration in the final pose for greater impact.
+After a few days/weeks of practice, you may increase the duration in the final pose for greater impact.

-Provides a powerful, happy challenge to the whole body.
-Core is strengthened.
+It provides a powerful, happy challenge to the whole body.
+The core is strengthened.
 Improves mental stamina.
 Prepares you for advanced poses, including the headstand and the arm balancers.